NastLaw lawyers represent plaintiffs in complex antitrust litigation involving price fixing and other anticompetitive practices.

 Our lawyers have successfully litigated dozens of major antitrust cases to protect consumers and ensure fair competition for businesses.

-In re Generic Digoxin and Doxycycline Antitrust Litigation MDL No. 2724 (E.D.
-Pa.) is an antitrust case, where Dianne M. Nastlaw is Co-Lead Counsel.
-These lawsuits allege a broad conspiracy among generic drug manufacturers to reduce competition and fix prices for several generic drugs.
+Generic drug price fixing lawsuits allege a broad conspiracy among generic drug manufacturers to reduce competition and fix prices for several generic drugs.
 As a result, prices for certain drugs have surged as much as 8,000% since 2013.

-Class action lawsuits, coordinated in Pennsylvania federal court by the Judicial Panel on Multidistrict Litigation, allege that nine companies colluded to raise the prices of two drugs, Digoxin and Doxycycline.
+Class action lawsuits, coordinated in Pennsylvania federal court by the Judicial Panel on Multidistrict Litigation, allege that numerous companies colluded to raise the prices of at least eighteen generic drugs.

 AUGMENTIN ANTITRUST LAWSUIT